-We start out in the car today (for around 2.5hours) to cover an extended section of highway and to set us up for another pleasant ride.
-We start out on the bikes around 10am and then find ourselves riding through rubber plantations and villages where dogs are so relaxed they won't even bat an eyelid.
+We begin the journey in the car today (for around 2.5 hours) to cover an extended section of highway and to set us up for another pleasant ride.
+We’ll mount our bikes around 10am and then find ourselves riding through rubber plantations and slow-paced village life where dogs are so relaxed they won't even bat an eyelid as we pass.
 There is a bit of an incline near the end of the day and we roll into a simple, but enjoyable guesthouse by the river.
-A visit to the Ratchaprapa Viewpoint at sundown is a great way to see out the day.
+A visit to the Ratchaprapa Viewpoint at sundown is a great way to finish up the day.

 Cycle to Khao Sok

-More plantation riding to start today, then a section of main road as we pass through the most dramatic sections of the Khao Sok Landscape with limestone cliffs in every direction.
-We roll into our very special, forest accommodation in the early afternoon, so plenty of time to take in the smells and sounds of the forest and if you have the energy, perhaps to partake in some walking or rafting.
+We start today by riding through more green plantations, then over a section of main road as we pedal through the most dramatic sections of the Khao Sok Landscape with limestone cliffs in every direction.
+We dismount at our very special forest accommodation in the early afternoon, leaving plenty of time to take in the smells and sounds of the surrounding woods.
+If you have the energy, have a walk around or pursue a rafting adventure.

 Cycle Khao Sok to Khao Lak

-Today is quite a hilly day, but there is no sustained climbing.
-We leave the park after just a few kilometers and then ride through farming areas.
-We make a stop at a hot spring to soak the muscles and then push on.
-Arriving into Khao Lak may be a shock to the senses as you are in tourist central for the first time on this whole ride.
-The benefits are in the variety of food though and a supremely comfortable hotel.
+Today is quite a hilly day, but with no sustained climbing.
+We leave the park after just a few kilometres before riding through peaceful farming areas.
+Stop at a hot spring to soak our aching muscles, and saddle on the bike and push on.
+Coming into Khao Lak may be a shock to the senses, as you are among tourists for the first time on this whole ride.
+This also means a variety of food and a supremely comfortable hotel.

 Cycle to Phuket

 There is no glorifying this ride.
-There are some monotonous sections, but we did say you would ride into Phuket.
-Luckily, the middle third of the ride is so beautiful, that it makes the other two thirds worth it.
-We conclude our ride by pedaling over the bridge to Phuket Island, then rolling into Nai Yang Beach and our comfortable final night hotel.
+There are some monotonous sections, but we promised a ride into Phuket!
+Luckily, the middle section of the ride is so beautiful, that it makes the other parts worth it.
+We conclude our ride by pedaling over the bridge to Phuket Island, then rolling into Nai Yang Beach and our comfortable final hotel.